 This section of the business model can be summed up in three simple words - What you're selling?

-5. What channels you plan to use to market and sell to your customers.
+5. What channels do you plan to use to market and sell to your customers.

 Business is all about bringing a steady stream of customers through various channels that in return allow you to plan and invest better.
 Depending upon the size of your business, it is important to find the right channels to reach out to your potential customers and that's exactly what you are required to cover in this section.
 While creating a marketing plan focus on your target market and answer questions like who your customers are?
 Who are your competitors?
 What strategies are you likely to implement to set yourself apart from your competitor?
 Your marketing strategies should propel a direct and dramatic impact on sales, bringing in a healthy stream of traction, as well as revenue.
 This is where you can win or lose your potential investors while pitching a business idea.
 So make sure that you highlight all the advantages of pursuing particular activities in this domain.

 6. What will be the revenue stream of the business?

 This particular section of your business model answers the most important questions - how capable is your business idea to earn its mazuma?
 In simple terms, how will you make money?
 This might feel like a game of maze when you are first starting out, but with a bit of brainstorming, you can easily find alternate ways to bring some money into the system to at least keep the business bootstrapped.
 The revenue model will also help you make the necessary adjustments in strategies and sources of income that work best for your business and industry type.

 When done right, a business model lays out clear directions for building a meaningful and profit-generating business.
 With the right tool, you can easily create a business plan that covers all the essential elements of an effective, investor-worthy business plan.